 The Road to Hana is the crown jewel of Hawaii driving tours.
 The road is full of ocean sights, overgrown rainforests, and an enormous number of waterfalls and polls.

 This road is around 65 miles long.
 It was built in the early 1800s but regularly opened in late 1926.
 Like Hana, this road has a location on the eastern side of Maui, Hawaii.

 There are over 650 turns on the road to Hana.
 So, approximately twelve hours is a long drive along the road, including distinct stops.

 However, as I said in the text above, there are plenty of things to see along this road.
-From waterfalls, beaches, and bamboo forests to hiking trails and parks.
-Paying attention to the mile tags along this road, you will have the best travel experience.
+From waterfalls, beaches, and bamboo forests to hiking trails and parks, by paying attention to the mile tags along this road, you will have the best travel experience.

 Nonetheless, in the text below, I will present all the best hike stops along the way.
-Contemplate that there are many stunning things along this road, so please do not miss it.
+Consider that there are many stunning things along this road, so please do not miss it.

 Yet, the first thing about the road to Hana is that this road is a pretty heavily traveled route.
 It contains a lot of bridges and harsh corners.

 For example, it has approximately 600 curves and 54 bridges.
-The aim, this route can be critical to driving on.
-Just imagine the constant traffic, with the narrow one-lane roads, sharp corners, and wet conditions.
+The aim of this route can be critical to driving on.
+Just imagine the constant traffic with the narrow one-lane roads, sharp corners, and wet conditions.